updownpress/markdown-lint/rules/005-list-indent.md

+---
-## MD005 - Inconsistent indentation for list items at the same level
+title: MD005 - Inconsistent indentation for list items at the same level

-Tags: bullet, ul, indentation
+tags:  [bullet, ul, indentation]

-Aliases: list-indent
+alias: list-indent
+---

 This rule is triggered when list items are parsed as being at the same level, but don't have the same indentation: